brianLeeson/422-Project1/README.md

 To run the application:
  make sure all dependencies are installed
  make and send out a google form survey # TODO: elaborate. link to template?
- after all responses are gathered, export the google form csv
+ after all responses are gathered, export the google form to csv
- run groupApp.py
+ run groupApp.py by typing "python3 groupApp.py"